General government revenue and expenditure

 The budgetary central government fiscal account is published annually and quarterly.
 These figures are based on the Ministry of Finance’s own definitions, which deviates from the definitions used in the national accounts and government finance statistics.
 In addition, annual municipal accounts and county authority accounts are published according to the definitions in the Local government act.

-The population is delimited to the institutional sector general government, as it is defined in the international guidelines.
+The population includes the institutional sector general government, as it is defined in the international guidelines.
 This sector consists of all government units and all non-market institutions that are controlled by central or local government units.
 Market based non-financial and financial corporations owned by government are not included.

 Public hospitals, as well as the Government Pension Fund, transmit financial statements directly to Statistics Norway.